globalgov/manydata/README.md

 - *consolidating* databases in different ways.

 `{manydata}` connects users to other packages that help fill global governance researchers’ data needs.
+We intend for `{manydata}` to be
+useful:

+- at the **start** of a research project, to access and gather recent versions of well-regarded datasets, see what is available, describe, and explore the data,
+- in the **middle** of a project, to facilitate analysis, comparison and modelling, and
+- at the **end** of the project, to help with conducting robustness checks, preparing replication scripts, and writing the next grant application.

+## Call ‘many’ packages

 The easiest way to install `{manydata}` is directly from CRAN.

 ``` r
 install.packages("manydata")